 Need for Medical Assistance

-Persons with skin lesions or ulcers after animal exposure and persons with respiratory symptoms after exposure to an unknown white powdery substance should seek medical attention.
+Persons who have been exposed to or develop symptoms of anthrax (e.g., unexplained fever or new skin lesions) after travel and persons with respiratory symptoms after exposure to an unknown white powdery substance should seek immediate medical attention for evaluation of the need for postexposure treatment.

-Nonvaccine: Travelers going to countries where anthrax is common and vaccine coverage of livestock is low should avoid contact with livestock and animal products.
-Consumption of meat from animals of uncertain origin should also be avoided.
+Travelers going to countries where anthrax is common and vaccine coverage of livestock is low should avoid:

-Vaccine: Preexposure vaccination is not indicated for travelers without other reasons for vaccination (e.g., military personnel, occupational exposure).
-Postexposure vaccination is indicated for unvaccinated persons with potential exposure to aerosolized anthrax.
+Preexposure vaccination is not indicated for travelers without other reasons for vaccination (e.g., military personnel or occupational exposure).
+Postexposure vaccination is recommended for unvaccinated persons who may have inhaled anthrax spores.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

-Timing: The preexposure series consists of 5 doses (given at 0, 1, 6, 12, and 18 months).
+The preexposure series consists of 5 doses (given at 0, 1, 6, 12, and 18 months).
 An alternative 6 dose regimen is licensed.
-A booster dose is given 1 year after the 18-month dose and annually thereafter if risk of exposure continues or immunity is to be maintained.
+A booster dose is given annually thereafter if risk of exposure continues.

-The postexposure series consists of 3 doses (given on day 0, week 2, and week 4) plus at least 60 days of antibiotic use.
+The postexposure series consists of 3 doses (given at 0, 2, and 4 weeks) plus at antibiotics for at least 42 days.